Home Compare CNP vs EIX

 Edison International holds the cleaner structural position, with the lead spread across profitability and stability.
 CenterPoint Energy still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

-The clearest separation starts in profitability, but growth adds another real layer to the result.
-The overall score gap is 29 points in favour of Edison International.
+The clearest separation starts in profitability, with valuation adding a second layer of support.
+The overall score gap is 23 points in favour of Edison International.

 INDUSTRY COMPARISON